JJBR13/Justin-Brown-milestone-project-one/README.md

  ![Flow diagram: website flow](assets/img/README/site_flow.png)

 - The website consists of 3 main pages:
-  - Hompage: Landing page, featuring links outbound to other pages and a wanderlust gallery.
+  - Home: Landing page, featuring links outbound to other pages and a wanderlust gallery.
-  - View-Vans: provides information on the three types of vans offered for hire.
+  - View-Vans: Provides information on the three types of vans offered for hire.
   - Contact: Provides a contact form to allow the client to enquire or book in.
-  - Cancellation policy: simply a page stating the policy of cancellation.
+  - Cancellation policy: Simply a page stating the policy of cancellation.
 - All pages have feature buttons, call to actions, or internal links to allow easy, comprehensive navigation through the entirety of the site, allowing for a better user experience.